OpenImageDebugger/OpenImageDebugger/README.md

 * Exports buffers as png images (with auto contrast) or octave matrix files (unprocessed).
 * Rotate buffers 90&deg; clockwise or counterclockwise.
+* Auto-load buffers being visualized in the previous debug session

 ## Requirements